Minimalist Tattoos

 Minimalist tattoos reduce a subject to a few essential lines, often on a small scale, with no shading or colour beyond black.

-Minimalist artists
+Minimalist tattoo artists

 Aysia | AZ Fine-line tattoo artist